benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Existing alternatives

-Some ACT High Schools already have great non-traditional/creative CS/IT programs, for example Dickson College, Radford College, Canberra (Boys) Grammar.
-I plan to partner with teachers at these schools as [early adopters](#early-adopters).
+Some ACT High Schools already have great non-traditional/creative CS/IT programs (I plan to partner with teachers at these schools as [early adopters](#early-adopters)).
 However, even in these cases there's a missing link once students finish High School---where can they go to further develop their creative practice?
 The c/c/c studio program will give them deep links & relationships into the ANU (across both CS and the Schools of Art & Design and